 |Posted by firsttankcrews on May 18, 2017 at 7:05 AM||comments (0)|

-On 30 September 1916, five tank crews from B Company were allocated to D Company and sent north to Acheux.
+On 30 September 1916, five tank crews from the B Company Advance Party were allocated to D Company and sent north to establish a new tankdorome at Acheux.
 The names of the crewmen have been found in the D Company Adjutant's correspondance book and these are now available on the B Company element of this site, accessible on the side bar

 |Posted by firsttankcrews on April 27, 2017 at 12:35 AM||comments (0)|

 According to D Company's records, 32441 Cpl Ernest Alfred White was the NCO in the D16 crew in early September 1916.
 However he is not listed amongst Dracula's crew, which fought at Flers on 15 September which is rather odd.
 Three weeks later, his OC sought to have him reduced to the ranks as being unlikely to become an efficient NCO.

 This sort of event would normally be the death knell for most careers, However Ernest must have proved his leadershi...Read Full Post »

 |Posted by firsttankcrews on March 25, 2017 at 7:00 AM||comments (0)|

 Born 22 Apr 93 in Ludham, Norfolk,Edwin won a county council scholarship and attended King's Lynn Grammar school before settling at Blofield where he worked for his father on their market gardem.
 He joined the MGC (Motors) at Coventry in early May and was part of the D7 crew at Flers on 15 Sep 16.